Rebuilding Third Precinct station will cost $10 million, Minneapolis estimates show

-Replacing the Third Precinct police station in south Minneapolis will cost an estimated $10 million, according to figures showing the damages to public infrastructure during the riots against the police killing of George Floyd.
+Replacing the Third Precinct police station in south Minneapolis will cost an estimated $10 million, according to figures showing the damage to public infrastructure during the riots after the police killing of George Floyd.

-The figures, shared by Hennepin County on Monday, are the first valuations of the damage to the police station, which was looted and torched by protesters after officers abandoned their post May 28.
+The figures, shared Monday by Hennepin County, are the first valuations of the damage to the police station, which was looted and torched by protesters after officers abandoned their post May 28.
 The city is estimating $13.8 million in losses, damages and overtime costs related to fires in the days after Floyd was arrested and killed.

 The city provided the estimates to Gov. Tim Walz, who requested $16 million in disaster aid from the Federal Emergency Management Agency (FEMA) earlier this month.
 The agency denied the request, and Walz on Tuesday said he planned to appeal the decision.

 In addition to the $10 million to replace the Third Precinct, the city estimated an additional $289,000 to replace 911 equipment inside, $225,000 for cleanup, and $5,000 for “paper shredding services,” according to documents.
-It also tallied more than $1 million in overtime costs incurred by police, fire and public works employees.
+It also tallied more than $1 million in related overtime costs for services and police, fire and public works employees.

 Hennepin County estimated $5.7 million in damages to its facilities related to the fires, according to documents.
 Most of that was sustained at its properties on Lake Street near the Third Precinct, including $3.6 million for East Lake Library, $943,200 for East Lake Clinic and $500,000 for the South Hennepin County Human Service Center.